 Reviews are mixed when it comes to Huel Daily Greens.

-Interestingly, many people enjoy other Huel products, but customer reviews indicate that their Daily Greens doesn’t always seem to be as appealing.
-While some people truly enjoy it, others aren’t fans, often saying that they don't enjoy the organic stevia leaf extract.
+Interestingly, many people enjoy other Huel products, but customer reviews indicate that their Daily Greens doesn’t always seem to be as appealing on flavor.
+While some people truly enjoy it and mention they look forward to the sweet fruity taste, others aren’t fans, often saying that they don't like the organic stevia leaf extract.

 Huel Daily Greens provides an array of added vitamins and minerals and quite a collection of over 90 ingredients including greens, blue-green algae, and adaptogens.
 While many people may find this greens powder to be the right choice for them and their individual needs, I believe Huel falls short.

-Other blends may be a better choice for customers looking for a greens supplement with more effective dosing, more probiotics and digestive enzymes, more protein and fiber, and a better taste.
+Other blends may be a better choice for customers looking for a greens supplement with more actual greens, more probiotics and digestive enzymes, more fiber, and a better texture.
 Huel’s use of fillers, stevia, and synthetic vitamins plus their lofty 146 health claims ultimately lead me to suggest other greens powders on the market.

 As a dietitian, I must also add that a greens drink is not a replacement for eating whole vegetables, fruits, and plants in your daily diet.
 For health and longevity, make sure that your diet is full of whole foods, including a balance of colorful produce, lean protein, whole grains, and healthy fats.